silviucpp/erlcass/README.md

 - Starting with `erlcass` version v4.x the native driver is based on Datastax cpp-driver > 2.10.0 which is a massive release that includes many new features as well as architectural and performance improvements.

-- Some cluster configs were removed and some other were added.
+- Some cluster configs were removed while other configs were added.
 For more info please see the [Changelog][5].
 - This new version adds support for speculative execution: For certain applications it is of the utmost importance to minimize latency.
 Speculative execution is a way to minimize latency by preemptively executing several instances of the same query against different nodes.
-The fastest response is then returned to the client application and the other requests are cancelled.
+The fastest response is then returned to the client application, and the other requests are cancelled.
 Speculative execution is disabled by default. (see `speculative_execution_policy`)

 ### Update from 2.x to 3.0